 Strategy Thinking How do I analyze details/evidence from a text?
 What questions can I ask myself to develop my analysis?
 Explain the significance (importance) of the quote/reference.
-Interpret (explain) the meaning of Why is this significant?
+Leterment (explain) the magning of Why is this significant?
 What new information is revealed and how?
 How may this information affect others?
-What do these words or phrases mean? the quotation/reference.
+2. Interpret (explain) the meaning of the quotation/reference.
+What do these words or phrases mean?
 What is the author suggesting or implying when he states this?
 What kind of language is used (i.e., figurative language) and why?
 3. Examine the effects and consequences noted in the quote/reference.
 What is the impact on other people, places, or things?
 Explain.
 Why should we care about these effects or consequences?
 Does the author provide evidence-based explanations that link the cause(s) to the effect(s)?
 Are there any missing details?
 4. Evaluate (justify or take a position) on ideas introduced in the quote/reference.
 Are the claims/opinions stated by the author valid (reasonable) and supported by evidence?
 What kind of evidence does the writer include?
 Is the evidence valid and reliable?